guidevops/autopr-test/README.md

 # autopr-test
 # autopr-test
-This repository is for testing purposes. 🧪🔬
+This repository is for testing purposes and to see if GPT is capable of creating a PR. 🧪🔬😃